Try Edible Flowers in Your Next Culinary Creation.

 Benefits: White clover tea has been used for coughs and colds.

 Prep: Fresh or Dried.
 Choose the flowers with the brightest color for the best taste.
-Avoid flowers that are turning brown as they can be bitter.
+Avoid flowers that are turning brown as they can be bitter and tough.

 Cautions: Raw flower heads can be difficult to digest.

-Considered weeds by many, this plant is actually a member of the daisy family and highly nutritious.
+Considered a weed by many, this plant is actually a member of the daisy family and highly nutritious.
 The flower buds can be eaten raw, tossed into a salad and even steamed.
 Make sure to pick the leaves and flower buds when they are very young and close to the ground.
-The more mature the leaves and flowers have a very bitter taste.
+The more mature the leaves and flowers are, the more bitter they taste.

 Color: Yellow flowers